-Depending on hyperparameter values and the training stage, the bias term can take two extreme forms, and during most of the training the reality is usually in between.
-The extreme cases are as follows.
+Depending on hyperparameters and the training stage, the correction term can take two extreme forms listed below.
+The reality is in between, but typically much closer to the first case.